dmbarbour/glas/docs/GlasApps.md

     * `cast(FFI, Int) : Ptr` - treat any integer as a pointer
     * `null() : Ptr` - pointer with 0 addr, accepted by any FFI

-This API is designed in context of [libffi](https://en.wikipedia.org/wiki/Libffi) and the [Tiny C Compiler (TCC)](https://bellard.org/tcc/).
+This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and the [Tiny C Compiler (TCC)](https://bellard.org/tcc/).
 For the latter, a [recent version](https://github.com/frida/tinycc/tree/main) lets us redirect `#include` and resolve missing symbols via callbacks.

 *Aside:* It is unclear what should happen with the FFI process stdin, stdout, and stderr file streams.
 These can feasibly be redirected to the runtime and made available through reflection.
 Perhaps we can present an xterm.js per FFI process via `"/sys/ffi"`.
+Alternatively, we could let the user manage this.

 ## Filesystem, Network, Native GUI, Etc.